 - Fairmont Château Lake Louise: This gorgeous luxury hotel nestles along the famous lake itself making it easy for guests to stroll its shores or embark on hikes.
 Fall is the perfect time to make a reservation here with a spa package and enjoy fine dining at their restaurant.
 Check availability here

 - Fairmont Banff Springs Hotel: Just like Fairmont Chateau Lake Louise, Fairmont Banff Springs is another luxury hotel.
 With over 700 suites (and many with mountain views), a stay at this heritage hotel will be memorable.
-You can book a castle food experience, walk down to the Bow Falls or the golf course here.
+You can book a castle food experience, and walk down to the Bow Falls or the golf course here.

 5 star luxury properties start at $350 CAD per night.

 Note that these are average prices for the fall months (September to November).

 Based on our repeated bookings and trips to Banff and Canmore, we can share that prices in November are lower as compared to September and October, especially during the long weekends (civic holidays).